Pope Francis: experienced manager set for reform

 WAITING FOR OTHER SIGNALS

 The opaque operations at the Vatican bank, known as the Institute for Works of Religion (IOR), were widely discussed among cardinals ahead of the conclave.
-Francis has criticised globalisation and unfettered capitalism in the past, so he may take a critical look at the bank, but he has not indicated his plans.
+Francis has criticized globalization and unfettered capitalism in the past, so he may take a critical look at the bank, but he has not indicated his plans.

 The book "His Holiness," which published the leaked Vatican documents last year, detailed alleged corruption, inflated prices for work in the Vatican and clashes over the management at the bank.

-The Council of Europe and the Bank of Italy have criticised it for lax anti-money-laundering controls and oversight, two areas where the Vatican says it is improving.
+The Council of Europe and the Bank of Italy have criticized it for lax anti-money-laundering controls and oversight, two areas where the Vatican says it is improving.

 Critics also say the Church has not compensated victims of sexual abuse enough or held bishops sufficiently responsible for covering up cases.
 Francis would quickly tarnish his compassionate image if he did not go beyond the apologies and meetings with victims that Benedict pioneered.

-Reputed to be a theological conservative, Francis has criticised Argentina's government for legalising same-sex marriage, opposes abortion and women priests and defends the celibacy rule for male clergy.
-But he has also upbraided priests who refused to baptise babies of unmarried mothers.
+Reputed to be a theological conservative, Francis has criticized Argentina's government for legalizing same-sex marriage, opposes abortion and women priests and defends the celibacy rule for male clergy.
+But he has also upbraided priests who refused to baptize babies of unmarried mothers.
 He has admitted to being "dazzled" by a young lady while in the seminary and said he helps priests who struggle with their vow of celibacy.